-The Rise of Autonomous Vehicles
+The Road to Fully Autonomous Vehicles

-However, it is likely we will be waiting longer than predicted.
-Cars that drive themselves almost all the time without human input are currently illegal to drive on public roads.
-However, that’s not to say progression isn’t happening.
 So far we’ve already been exposed to partial autonomous driving with autopilot and automatic modes in many new vehicles.
 This technology is enabling cars to park themselves, steer down a motorway, change lanes and adjust speed to oncoming traffic.

-Pros of Driverless/Fully Autonomous Cars
+Pros of Driverless or Fully Autonomous Cars

-No Human Error
+Reduced Human Error

 Computers take away the possibility of human error and distractions whilst driving.
 That motorbike you didn’t spot?
 The car’s computer did.